ToxicFrog/doom-mods/laevis/README.md

-# Laevis
+# Gun Bonsai

-Laevis is a simple gzDoom mod, with high compatibility, where your weapons grow more powerful with use.
+Gun Bonsai is a mod about growing your weapons into beautiful murder trees, designed for maximum compatibility.

 Based on the damage you do, weapons will gain XP, and upon leveling up, will gain permanent bonuses.